Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 It offers a centralized system that allows for scalable, integrable, and multi-channel content management, with consumption-based costs and no infrastructure overhead.
 This allows users to focus solely on content creation and management, while the platform handles hosting, maintenance, and updates.

-The service is offered for license unit.
-Each license consists of 1000 users.
+The service is offered every 1000 users for unit.

 #### Features and Advantages